Dew Point Sensors vs. Temperature and Humidity Sensors: Key Industrial Differences

 What is a Dew Point Sensor?

-A dew point sensor measures the dew point temperature—the temperature at which water vapor in the air begins to condense into liquid water.
-This measurement directly reflects how dry or moist a gas is.
+An industrial dew point sensor(often referred to as a dew point transducer) measures the dew point temperature—the temperature at which water vapor in the air begins to condense into liquid water.
+This industrial dewpoint measurement directly reflects how dry or moist a gas is.

 If condensation does not occur until a very low temperature, it means the air or gas is extremely dry.
 Conversely, if condensation occurs at a relatively high temperature, the air is more humid.